 Mel Gravely, M.S. and Dr. Desiree Del-Zio, Ed.D, researched the Diversity, Equity, Inclusion, and Belonging (DEI&B) initiative and monitored hundreds of program practices meant to achieve the D.E.I.&B federal expectations.
-They will present this information to attendees of the Region IV 2023 Annual Training Conference and Expo (2/21/23-2/24/23), offering a day-long, in-depth and immersive learning experience to understand these federal expectations better.
-In The Gravely Group’s Pre-Conference Seminar, hosted on 2/21/2023, Head Start leaders will learn practical approaches to developing short and long-term plans to meet these federal expectations while improving organizational outcomes, staff morale, and family engagement.
-Register here (choose Pre-Conference B).
+The Gravely Group is now offering a day-long, in-depth and immersive learning experience to understand these federal expectations better.
+In this training, Head Start leaders will learn practical approaches to developing short and long-term plans to meet these federal expectations while improving organizational outcomes, staff morale, and family engagement.
+Learn more.

 So What’s the Big Deal about Promoting Diversity, Equity, Inclusion, and Belonging (DEI&B) in Head Start Programs?

 Because the Federal Government says so?
 Because DEI&B strategies and outcomes could affect continued funding?
 Because in a highly diverse and underserved program landscape, it’s the right thing to do?

 In the wake of increasing awareness about the positive outcomes associated with DEI&B strategies and fostering diverse workforce populations to serve diverse communities, Executive Order 14035 was signed into law in June 2021.
 The order charges federally funded programs, including Head Start agencies, to establish strategies to address inequities and promote diversity, belonging, and inclusion in organizational structures and systems.